turingschool/front-end-curriculum/lessons/dom-manipulation-with-javascript.md

 <p data-height="300" data-theme-id="23788" data-slug-hash="qNjyAg" data-default-tab="js,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/qNjyAg/">A First Event Listener</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-1. We're querying for tall of the elements we need and we're storing them in variables.
+1. We're querying for all of the elements we need and we're storing them in variables.
-2. We're adding an event listener to the `<button>` with the class of `.change-me`.
+2. We're adding an event listener to the `<button>` with the class of `.change-text`.
 3. We're passing `addEventListener()` two arguments:
   - The type of event we're interested in a listening for.
   - A function that should be called whenever that event happens.